ExpediaGroup/graphql-kotlin/docs/getting-started.md

 See the docs in [Apollo Federation](./federated/apollo-federation.md).

 ## Running a Server
-`graphql-kotlin-spring-server` is a combination of the schema generator, fedeation, and server libraries.
+`graphql-kotlin-server` is a combination of the schema generator, federation, and server libraries.
 If you are looking to run a GraphQL server, this is the place to start.

-See the docs in [Spring Server Overview](./spring-server/spring-overview.md).
+See the docs in [GraphQL Kotlin Server](./server/graphql-server.md).

 ## Creating a Client
 `graphql-kotlin-plugins` can be used to generate a `graphql-kotlin-client` from an existing schema that is easy to use and type-safe.